Widen/s3-object-owner-monitor/README.md

     ]
 }
 ```
-1. Add an environment variable named `OWNER` that contains the display name of account Lambda function is on.
 1. Under configuration, add an S3 trigger
     1. Select your bucket (same as specified in the IAM policy)
     1. Under event type, select PUT